Types of Child Abuse

 What are the Signs of Physical Abuse?

 Physical abuse is considered to be non-accidental physical injuries.
 Obvious signs may include broken bones, burns, bruises, burn marks, and dried blood.
 Physically abused children can also act in ways that reveal that they are being abused.
-An abuse child may do the following:
+An abused child may do the following:

 - Wear long sleeves, pants, or turtlenecks when it is hot out in order to hide bruises.